For One Black Woman, the Opportunity Gap Means A Lifetime Loss of Nearly $1M

 I’m going to tell you a story — about real women, based on real data.

 One Senior Logistics Coordinator, a 47-year-old white woman, makes $66,260 a year.
 At the same company, another Senior Logistics Coordinator, a 61-year-old Black woman, makes $65,730 a year.
-On the surface, $530 a year may seem trivial.
-It’s not.
-Over time, this sliver of difference becomes a chasm.

 Both women have the same education; they work in the same department, at the same location — all the factors that their employer said went into how employees are paid and promoted were the same.
 The only difference is how old they were when they got promoted.